usnistgov/MediScore/README.txt

   Mar 21, 2017 - MediScore Version 1.1.4:
     * MaskScorer:
       - Bug to averaging procedure for splice portion of the mask scorer is fixed.
-  Mar 27, 2017
+  Mar 30, 2017
     * Validator:
       - Added checker to see if ImageMagick is installed and in working order.
 If it is not, it will terminate the validator before it can run over the files.
     * MaskScorer:
       - Bug regarding indexing and averaging for splice portion of the mask scorer is fixed.
     * Provenance:
       - Provenance validator added.
-Still needs formal test cases for checking.
+Formal test cases in progress.

 CONTACT